 \subsection{Local estimates}

-While Theorem \ref{thm:contV} is not anymore applicable, the key idea behind it is.
-The essential part of Theorem \ref{thm:contV} was to identify $\ep$-independent subspaces $W_\t$ of $H$ on which $a_\t$ is uniformly coercive and to restrict problem \eqref{p1} to orthogonal complements of $W_\t$ with respect to $A_{\ep,\t}$, (also $\ep$-independent) $V_\t$.
-Staring with the former, as a consequence of \eqref{KA} held at $\t=\theta_0=0$ together with the continuity of $a_\t$ due to \eqref{ass.alip}, we observe that $a_\t$ remains uniformly coercive on $W_0$ in a small enough neighbourhood of $\theta_0$ : \begin{proposition} Assume \eqref{KA}.
+While Theorem \ref{thm:contV} may be not anymore applicable, the key idea behind remains so.
+The essence of the theorem was in first identifying $\ep$-independent subspaces $W_\t$ of $H$ on which $a_\t$ are uniformly coercive and then restricting problems \eqref{p1} to the orthogonal complements $V_\t$ of $W_\t$ with respect to $A_{\ep,\t}$.
+Regarding the former, we observe that as a consequence of \eqref{KA} held at $\t=\theta_0=0$ together with the continuity of $a_\t$ due to \eqref{ass.alip}, $a_\t$ remains uniformly coercive on $W_0$ in a small enough neighbourhood of $\theta_0$: \begin{proposition} Assume \eqref{KA}.
 Then

 \end{proposition} \begin{proof} For $w_0\in W_0$, as follows from \eqref{KA}, \eqref{ass.alip} and $ L_a |\t| < \tfrac{1}{2}\nu_0$,

 which implies